gwosc-tutorial/gwosc-catalog/docs/schema.md

 be displayed on the Event List page.
 If multiple PE sets are included, the values from the PE set marked as `is_preferred` = `true` will be displayed on the Event List page.

+If the `snr` is available both from PE and search pipelines, then the value from the preferred PE pipeline will be used on the Event List page.

 ### Units

 In most cases, we accept any units recognized by [astropy units](https://docs.astropy.org/en/stable/units/ref_api.html#module-astropy.units.astrophys), and we will convert to our preferred units.